gryphonshafer/Quizzing-Rule-Book/content/rule_book/internationals.md

 Statisticians shall:

-- Not be a regular scorekeeper
 - Be responsible for keeping individual quizzers' scores
-- Be responsible for keeping individual teams' scores and provide updates to the teams of their current standings
+- Be responsible for keeping individual teams' scores
+- Provide updates to the teams of their current standings

+Statisticians shall not be a regular scorekeeper.

 ## Quiz Question Selection